yassine-khadiri/Tokenizer/README.md

       │   ├── SamerV42Token.sol                      # Basic implementation
       │   └── SamerV42TokenMultisig.sol              # Multisignature implementation
       ├── deployment/
-      │   ├── SamerV42Token_DEPLOYMENT.md            # How to use basic implementation
+      │   ├── SamerV42Token_DEPLOYMENT.md            # How to deploy basic implementation
-      │   └── SamerV42TokenMultisig_DEPLOYMENT.md    # How to use multisig implementation
+      │   └── SamerV42TokenMultisig_DEPLOYMENT.md    # How to deploy multisig implementation
       ├── documentation/
       │   ├── SamerV42Token_USAGE.md                 # How to use basic implementation
       │   └── SamerV42TokenMultisig_USAGE.md         # How to use multisig implementation
       └── README.md                                  # This file
 ```

-## Getting Started

-### Prerequisites

-- Web browser
-- MetaMask or similar Ethereum wallet extension
-- ETH for gas fees on your chosen network
-- Basic understanding of Ethereum transactions

 ### Implementation Choices